Anharmonic Effects in Ge2Sb2Te5 and Consequences on Thermodynamic Stability: Summary and Conclusion

 \section{Summary and Conclusion}

-In this work, an investigation of the effects of global and local anharmonicity on different stacking models for GST was undertaken.
+In this work, an investigation of the effects of global and local anharmonicity on different stacking models, Petrov and KDH, for GST was undertaken.
 By comparing the harmonic approximation with the PES obtained from MD simulations at 300 K, a score for anharmonicity, $\sigma$, was derived which was used to quantify anahrmonic contributions in Petrov and KDH stacking models.
-Furthermore, we demonstrate the anharmonicity is sensitive to choice of XC functional and inclusion of vdW interactions in modelling.
-Overall, the Petrov model with PBEsol+TS(vdW) displayed the highest anharmonicity, with $\sigma$ of 0.41, this decreases for the other models and methods examined, with Petrov-PBEsol, KDH-PBEsol, and KDH-PBEsol+vdW(TS) having anharmonicity scores of $0.26$, $0.29$, and $0.28$, respectively.
-For element- resolved anharmonicity, $\sigma^A_E$, for all model and methods, Ge is the most anharmonic element, with Petrov-PBEsol+vdW(TS) having the highest $\sigma^A_E$ of $0.44$ with the ordering of $Ge > Te > Sb$.
-For Petrov-PBEsol, KDH-PBEsol, KDH-PBEsol+vdW(TS) an ordering of $Ge > Sb > Te$ is observed, with significantly lower $\sigma^A_E$ compared to Petrov-PBEsol+vdW(TS).
-Mode-resolved anharmonicity, $\sigma^A_S$, which gives insight into anahrmonicty per vibrational mode, shows little difference between each model and method; however, it is observed that high frequency optical phonons remain significantly anharmonic $> 0.2$, suggesting these may affect in thermal transport mechanisms.
-Moreover, atom-resolved anharmonicity indicates that anahrmonicity is localised in nature rather than uniform across the structure, and in the case of Petrov-PBEsol+vdW(TS) is concentrated in specific regions, which would have a particular impact when considering point defects.
-Analysis of AIMD simulations, highlight that for the Petrov model, in the incorporation of vdW effects increases the oscillation of bond lengths for Te-Te, Ge-Te, and Ge-Sb with PBEsol+vdW(TS) compared to PBEsol, suggesting that vdW corrections perturbs the PES of the model away from a purely harmonic potential, thus increasing anharmonicity.
+Overall, the Petrov model displayed the highest anharmonicity, with $\sigma$ of 0.41, indicating that under half the forces have anharmonic contribution.
+For the KDH model lower anharmonicity is found with essentially with $\sigma$ of $0.29$.
+For element- resolved anharmonicity, $\sigma^A_E$, Ge is the most anharmonic element for both models, where in the Petrov model the ordering of elements is $Ge > Te > Sb$.
+For the KDH model an ordering of $Ge > Sb > Te$ is observed.
+Mode-resolved anharmonicity, $\sigma^A_S$, which gives insight into anharmonicty per vibrational mode, where it is observed that high frequency optical phonons remain significantly anharmonic suggesting these may affect in thermal transport mechanisms.
+Moreover, atom-resolved anharmonicity indicates that anahrmonicity is localised in nature rather than uniform across the structure, and in the case of Petrov model is concentrated around the vdW-gap.
+This is corroborated by examination of the electron density, where for Petrov model is concentrated below the vdW-gap strengthening the interaction of atoms within the layers, as opposed to the KDH model, where greater electron density is seen in between the Te-Te atoms of the vdW-gap.
+Together, these results indicate that KDH stacking (Te-Ge-Te-Sb-Te-Te-Sb-Te-Ge) is more stable than Petrov stacking (Te-Sb-Te-Ge-Te-Te-Ge-Te-Sb). \\